brummer10/XUiDesigner/README.md

 A integrated Color chooser allow to create a Color theme for your GUI.
 Each Widget could be colored individual, or, when selected, a color theme could be used for all widgets.
 The created GUI could be saved as UI-Bundle, which then could be build (just make) and installed (just make install) to replace a exsiting one or provide a new GUI for the LV2 plugin.
+For later rework the UI, a json file is added, which you could load per drag 'n drop into XUiDesigner.

 You could as well create a LV2 plugin from scratch and save it as Full Plugin-Bundle to a selected location.
 The project settings window allow to setup the specs (like Author name, URI, Audio/Midi ports, etc.) for your plugin